usmaann/usmaann.github.io/_pages/about.md

 8. **Top 2% Global Scientists 2023** [published by Stanford](https://lnkd.in/g5YS-2SW)
 9. **Best Paper Award at EMNLP 2023 BLP workshop**
 10. **WSDM 2024:** Travel Award (includes registration and travel)
+11. **AJCAI 2024 Best Student paper award**
+12. **DAAD Fellowship (Research Stay in Germany) 2023 - 2024**
+13. **Secured funding for a joint PhD student with the University of Groningen**

 ## Recent News

+**Feburary-2025**: Hiring an exceptional PhD student for a joint program between Macquarie University in Australia and the University of Groningen in the Netherlands, with funding secured to start in 2025.
+Apply now!

+**January-2025**: 5 papers have been accepted at WebConf, and 1 at NAACL.
+Congratulations to everyone!

 **December-2024**: 2 papers are accepted at COLING 2025